pap3rhat/visualization-tools/README.md

 	0 & 0 & 0 & 1
 \end{bmatrix}
 ```
 This matrix is called *view matrix V*.
-Every vertex $\vec{v}$ gets multiplied by this matrix after it has been multiplied by the world matrix *M*; so $\vec{v'}=  V \cdot M \cdot \vec{v}$ (where $\vec{v}$ and $\vec{v'}$ are $4 \times 1$ column vectors).
+Every vertex $v$ gets multiplied by this matrix after it has been multiplied by the world matrix *M*; so $v'=  V \cdot M \cdot v$ (where $v$ and $v'$ are $4 \times 1$ points).
 Now every vertex is given in camera/eye coordinates.
 This is the simplest form of coordinates before they get projected from 3D space to 2D space.

-/TODO: Bidler für camera stuuf?
-Siehe botsch VL

 The first part of this projection is called *projection transformation*.
-Here the coordinates (given as *camera/eye coordinates*) get transformed into *normalized device coordinates*.
-Those coordinates encompass the unit cube $[-1,1]^3$, so the x-, y- and z-coordinates can range between $-1$ and $1$.
-This is, obviously, still a volume and not 2D.
-However, the z-coordinates will just be left out in the final image and are not being stored in the image (making it 2D). <br />
+Here the coordinates (given as *camera/eye coordinates*) get transformed into *clip coordinates*. <br />
-In order to transform the camera coordinates into normalized device coordinates, the camera's viewing volume (the *frustum*) first has to be mapped into the unit cube.
+In order to transform the camera coordinates into clip coordinates, the camera's viewing volume (the *frustum*) has to be mapped into the unit cube.
 This *frustum* is defined by
 1. the camera's *near* and *far* clipping planes
 2. how far the camera sees to the *left* and the *right* sides
 3. how far the camera sees to the *top* and the *bottom*

-/TODO: Bild?

 Projecting the frustum (*frustum mapping*) is now done with the following matrix
 ```math